thxou/thxou.github.io/en/about.markdown

 ---
 layout: page
-title: About
+title: Who?
-permalink: /about/
+permalink: en/who/
+lang: en
+lang-ref: who
 ---

 Welcome to my blog.
 I write code and I enjoy doing it, so, this blog is meant to share some of the stuff I'm learning in the field.
-It was very outdated, I hope that doesn't happen anymore.
+It used to be outdated, I hope that doesn't happen anymore.

 <div class="home" style="text-align: center;">
     <br />